eddelbuettel/r2u/README.md

 right now (due to a lack of resources and time).
 P3M/PPM/RSPM now appears to also support Debian which could be added at some later point.

-Current versions are built under R 4.4.* and usable under 4.4.* and 4.5.0.
-BioConductor release 3.20 packages are provided when required by CRAN packages (and we hope to update to 3.21 "soon", i.e. in a few weeks).
-Binaries are generally R 4.4.* based.
-Some older packages released when we used R 4.2.* or 4.3.* may have been built with R 4.2.* or R 4.3.*, they will still work the same with R 4.4.* as R is generally forward-compatible.
+Current versions are built under R 4.4.* and R 4.5.0 and are usable under 4.4.* and 4.5.0.
+BioConductor release 3.20 packages are provided when required by CRAN packages for focal and jammy, and BioConductor 3.21 is used for noble.
+Binaries were initially R 4.4.* based and are now built under R 4.5.0are generally.
+Some older packages released when we used R 4.2.* or 4.3.* may have been built with R 4.2.* or R 4.3.*, they will still work the same with R 4.4.* as R is generally forward-compatible.(

 ### What is Selected ?